veertuinc/getting-started/README.md

 ### `install-teamcity-server-on-docker.bash`

+> Be sure to generate the required VM Tag using `./ANKA/create-tags.bash 10.15.4 --teamcity`

 - Running this script will setup TeamCity server within a docker container with plugins and a testing project.

 ---